Science Pop Up Expo 2021!

 At the event, on the 26th of May 2021 from 13.00-15.00 we facilitate online pitching and meetings between companies and researchers to help you find connections for the future.

 Are you interested in participating?
-Please sign up and we will get in touch!
+Please sign up with the link down below and we will get in touch!

-Here follows a short presentation of the researchers and their fields:
+Here follows a short presentation of the researchers:

 My research looks at the role firms play in making our urban transport systems more sustainable.
 In particular my research looks at the way that more sustainable technologies are developed during demonstration projects.
 Currently we are looking for partners that work with heavy vehicle electrification in Sweden for our new project financed by Energimyndigheten.